ChandanaThoti/todo-list-backend/README.md

 ## Description

 TodoList is a backend application which consist of backend set up for todoList.
+Firebase is used to handle the backend data persistence.

 ## Table of Contents